MileHacker Logo

 Annual Events

 • Dakhla Festival: An annual cultural and economic festival promoting the region.
-Dates vary.
+Dates are variable.

 • Religious Moussem: Area religious or tribal festivities are on sporadically.